 - Developed Countries with lowest expected returns: United States (3.0%), Denmark (3.2%), Ireland (3.9%)

 Details: Stock Market Expectations

 Based on the Fama and French HML-factors (High Minus Low), we calculate value premiums for the most important regions.

 - Longest period of losses in history: value stocks disappointed compared to growth stocks for years.
-This holds true for all major regions:
+This applies not only to the US market, but to all major regions:

 - Fama and French HML value premiums over the last 5 years for the most important regions:

 - Global: -5.2% p.a.